IAmJonoBo/Hotpass-Win64/docs/reference/cli.md

 > ℹ️ Need the MCP equivalents?
 See [Reference — MCP tools](mcp-tools.md) for the tool names that mirror each CLI verb.

+Bundled profiles live under `apps/data-platform/hotpass/profiles`.
+When you work from a generated workspace, add `--profile-search-path ../apps/data-platform/hotpass/profiles` (or copy the profile into `config/profiles`) so the CLI can resolve the name.

 ## Command structure

 ```{mermaid}